-The SENCA SMART SAVE (Southeast Nebraska Community Action Strategic Money and Resource Techniques Students Attain Valuable Education) financial literacy program was developed in the spring of 2011 as a pro-active solution to the number one concern regarding the Perception of Poverty...the lack of training and education.
-The program began during the 2011/2012 school year as a trial program for 8th and 12th grade students in Richardson and Pawnee county schools.
+The SENCA SMART (Southeast Nebraska Community Action Strategic Money and Resource Techniques) financial literacy program was developed in the spring of 2011 as a pro-active solution to the number one concern regarding the Perception of Poverty...the lack of training and education.
+The pilot program began during the 2011/2012 school year for 8th and 12th grade students in Richardson and Pawnee county schools.
 Logic models were created for each grade level identifying the need, projecting an outcome, utilizing a measurement tool (all students are given a pre-test and a post-test on basic financial literacy skills), and state the mission of each program level.
-The program will be offered to participating schools throughout the SENCA service area in 2012/2013.
+The participation in the SENCA SMART program has continued to grow each year and is currently presented in participating schools in the counties of Cass, Johnson, Otoe, Pawnee, and Richardson.

-The SENCA SMART SAVE Financial Literacy Program is broken down in the following sections.
-Participating schools have the option of utilizing one or all sections of the program offered through the following SENCA SMART partners:
+The SENCA SMART Financial Literacy Program is broken down in the following sections.
+Participating schools have the option of utilizing one or all sections of the program.

 The Federal Reserve Bank of Kansas City, Omaha Branch - The Travelling Trunk is an opportunity for students to gain an understanding of how banking works, the role of the Federal Reserve Bank and how it affects the Nation’s economy.
 Trips for 12th grade students to the Federal Reserve Bank of Kansas City are scheduled as funding opportunities are available.